kyegomez/CLIPQ/README.md

 This repository contains the `clipq` package, which provides an easy-to-use interface for experimenting with OpenAI's CLIP model by encoding image quadrants.
 By splitting images into quadrants and encoding each with CLIP, we can explore how the model perceives various parts of an image.

+## Appreciation

+- Thanks to OpenAI for the CLIP model.
+- Inspiration drawn from various CLIP-related projects in the community.

 ## Table of Contents

 - [Installation](#installation)